 - Combination of plastic and metal

 Many speculations around say that 3D-printed guns aren’t reliable.
-The main reason for this is printing 3d gun parts at home without the necessary licenses.
+The main reason is printing 3d gun parts at home without the necessary licenses.

-So, if you have this doubt, remember to have the proper legislation before you get into the process.
+So, if you have this doubt, remember to have the proper legislation before proceeding.
 Yes, 3D-printed guns are slow-firing.
 Other than that, it’s your decision to construct them properly to avoid accidental hazards.

-You can refer to the tips mentioned above for the proper-finished product and ensure safety.
+You can refer to the tips above for the proper-finished product and ensure safety.